 Tennis Serve: Kick Serve vs. Flat Serve Pronation

-Pronation is one of the most misunderstood concepts of the tennis serve among tennis players and coaches at all levels.
+One of the most misunderstood concepts among tennis players and coaches at all levels is pronation on the tennis serve.

 I’ve often get asked, should I focus on pronation on my flatter first serve and on my kick serve?